37 CFR 2.173: Amendment of registration

-A registrant may apply to amend a registration or to disclaim part of the mark in the registration.
-The registrant must submit a written request specifying the amendment or disclaimer.
-This request must be signed by the registrant and verified or supported by a declaration under § 2.20
+- (a) Form of amendment.
+The owner of a registration may apply to amend a registration or to disclaim part of the mark in the registration.
+The owner must submit a written request specifying the amendment or disclaimer.
+If the registration is involved in an inter partes proceeding before the Trademark Trial and Appeal Board, the request must be filed by appropriate motion to the Board.